JohnTrecker/CutesyLocal/README.md

 | /api/users/:number   |   DELETE  |    empty     |       Delete user with matching `number` and return JSON of deleted user |

+[ ] Replace MongoDB with PostgreSQL
-- [ ] Save mongoose to `package.json`
+- [ ] Save PostgreSQL to `package.json`
-- [ ] Connect Mongoose to your local Mongo database in `db/index.js`
+- [ ] Connect PostgreSQL ODM to local db in `db/index.js`
-- [ ] Create two models in `resources/api/api.js` and register it with Mongoose as the `Venues` & `Users` collections
+- [ ] Create two models in `resources/api/api.js` and register it with db as the `Venues` & `Users` collections
-- [ ] Populate your Mongo database with the venues and users found in `data/`
+- [ ] Populate db with the venues and users found in `data/`
-- [ ] Create a controller in `resources/api/kapiController.js` that interacts with your Venues and Users models
+- [X] Create a controller in `resources/api/apiController.js` that interacts with your Venues and Users models
-- [ ] Create a router in `resources/api/apiRouter.js` that utilizes each of your controller's methods.
+- [X] Create a router in `resources/api/apiRouter.js` that utilizes each of your controller's methods.
 Be sure to handle errors appropriately.
-- [ ] Import `apiRouter` into `server.js` and assign it to the correct route
+- [X] Import `apiRouter` into `server.js` and assign it to the correct route
 - [ ] Write at least two tests in `test/api-spec.js` that will help assure future developers that the API is working as intended

-### Front-end
+### More Features

 > **Escape hatch:** Mock out any server bugs with [json-server](https://github.com/typicode/json-server).

-Inside of `client/`, implement a single page front end to interact with this API using either Angular, Backbone, or React.
-If you want to use Webpack as your build system, feel free to use the annotated config file `webpack.config.js`.

 Your front end should be served from Express and should allow the user to:
 - [ ] Display all venues (with their images)